Boundary value problems and Hardy spaces for elliptic systems with block structure: Existence in the Dirichlet problems with Hölder -data

 we can integrate by parts as in Step~4 but in the opposite direction.
 Using the same notation, the replacement for \eqref{eq: Holder-dir IPP} is

 and the replacement for \eqref{eq: Holder-dir 5} is

 where $c_n$ only depends on $n$.
 Thus, we have to prove that the second and third term on the right vanish in the limit as $k \to \infty$.
 The third term contains a sum of $\Phi$-type, so that we can use dominated convergence as in Step~4.
 The middle term is not of $\Phi$-type since we do not have $\L^p$ off-diagonal estimates for the gradient of the Poisson semigroup.
-We claim that nonetheless there are $\sigma,\tau > 0$ such that
+We claim that nonetheless there are $\sigma,\tau > 0$ such that we have the qualitative bound

+with implicit constant independent of $t$.
 Taking this estimate for granted, dominated convergence also applies to the middle term and \eqref{eq: Step 5 Holder-dir lower bound} follows.

 \emph{Step~8: Conclusion}.
 In order to prove the final missing bound \eqref{eq: Holder-dir ultimate goal}, we argue as in Step~2 but with $p=2$.
 To simplify notation, let